Logging Request Payloads in Spring

 Why would they do this?

 Let’s say they’ve caused an error that could get flagged up in your monitoring as a by-product of doing something naughty.
-They could insert either a Carriage Return (\r) or Line Feed (\n) character into the request followed by a copy of another log message, perhaps one indicating another error or cause.

 In this way they can misdirect or hide the error they’ve forced or they could try to hide their malicious request input.